-Signal contacts S1 (digital input) and S2 (digital output) can be used to read out operationally relevant information from the circuit breaker and to switch any output channels on or off in a targeted manner.
+Signal contacts S1 (digital input) and S2 (digital output) can be used to read out operationally relevant information from the circuit breaker and to switch any output channels on or off.

 A sum reset (switching back on) of all triggered outputs (outputs not switched off manually) is also possible via signal input S1, provided a 24V high pulse is fed in for at least 0.5 seconds.